 Staying safe is probably one of the first concerns that pop into the minds of travellers going to Rio de Janeiro.
 While there are no reasons for alarm, I’m going to give you some tips on you how can you stay safe and enjoy this amazing city.
 It sure doesn’t hurt to be more aware, right?

-As Portugal and Brazil have a strong connection, all my life I’ve read about violent crimes and an endless roll of stories of people getting robbed all throughout Brazil and specifically in Rio de Janeiro.
+All my life I’ve read about violent crimes and an endless roll of stories of people getting robbed all throughout Brazil and specifically in Rio de Janeiro.
 Heck, the title of this post already assumes the city is extremely dangerous – which is not entirely true!

 In fact all the travel stories people told me about Rio being positive.
 They always have that little spark in the eyes when describing how vibrant and beautiful the city is.
 But there were always a but.